andreped/super-ml-pets/README.md

 ```
 pip install numpy==1.23.2 --force-reinstall
 ```

-Note that Python `3.11` is not supported as dependencies such as `scipy` fail to install.
-This will probably change in the future, but for now only python versions `3.7-3.10` are supported.

 On both Ubuntu and macOS, it might require sudo permissions to run deployment.
 This has to do with keyboard events not being able to be recognized without sudo rights.
 On Windows, administrative rights is **not needed**.
 For more information, see [here](https://pynput.readthedocs.io/en/latest/limitations.html).